julitiux/julitiux/content/posts/pro_git.md

 The most official build is available for download on the Git website: [https://git-scm.com/download/win](https://git-scm.com/download/win)

 To get an automated installation you can use the [Git Chocolatey package](https://community.chocolatey.org/packages/git)

+## First-Time Git Setup

+You should have to do these things only once on any given computer.
+You can also change them at any time by running through the commands again.

+### git config

+Thats lets get and set configuration variables that control all aspects of how Git looks and operates.
+The variables can be stored in three different places:

+> 1. `[path]/etc/gitconfig` file: Contains values applied to every user on the system and all their repositories.
+If you pass the option `--system` to `git config`, it reads and writes from this file specifically.

+> 2. `~/.gitconfig` or `~/.config/git/config` file: Values specific personally to you, the user.
+You can make Git read and write to this file specifically by passing the `--global` option, and this affects all of the repositories you work with on your system.

+> 3. `config` file in the Git directory (that is, .git/config) of whatever repository you are currently using: Specific to that single repositoy.
+You can force Git to read from and write to this dile with the `--local` option.

+Each level overrides values in the previous level, so values in `.git/config` trump those in `[path]/etc/gitcconfig`